Healthy Homes Assessment Crofton Downs

 What We Do

-As building inspectors we take on all components involved in specialist house examinations.
-We’re there to make sure that you make the best decision when buying your next home.
+As building inspectors we take on all issues of professional house inspections.
+We are there to make sure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one and conduct comprehensive inspections so you won’t get any unexpected or expensive expenses, which means you can relax and focus on the fun aspects of purchasing or owning a home.
+We value your money and conduct detailed inspections so you won’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning your own home.

-We specialise in a range of solutions to ensure you are fully informed of the condition of any property that you might be looking to purchase or sell as well as additional solutions.
+We are specialised in a range of services to make sure that you are completely aware of the state of any property you could be thinking of buying or selling in addition to other solutions.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
-Because of our detailed report, it is easy to understand why we have so many customers who recommend our services to their family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your reports, you can actually see any issues that could be identified.
+Because of our detailed reporting it’s easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports